A Proposal Prepared for PFC Resources LLC

 Integrate the operation

-Ranching, restoration, and admin functions must run as one accountable enterprise — not three parallel ones.
+Ranching, restoration, and admin functions must run as one accountable enterprise.

 02